• Skip to primary navigation

 Emergency Contact Information for Canada

 Knowing which numbers to call in case of an emergency is crucial when traveling abroad.
-It's recommended to keep a list of emergency contacts both digitally and on paper, and always carry it with you in a secure location while traveling.
+It's a good idea to keep a list of emergency contacts both digitally and on paper, and always carry it with you in a secure location while traveling.

 Emergency Assistance Numbers in Canada